amardeep-SDE/devTinder/src/homework.md

 - Create POST /signup API to add data to database
 - Push more documents using API calls from postman
 - Error Handling using try, catch

+- JS object vs JSON
+- Add the express.json middleware to your app
+- Make your signup API dynamic to receive data from the end user
+- User.findOne with duplicate email ids, which object returned
+- API - Get user by email
+- API - Get user by ID
+- Create a delete user API
+- Difference between PATCH and PUT
+- API - Update a user
+- Explore the Mongoose Documentation for Model methods
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - Update the user with email ID